• 4,000 firms

 Adapting to changes in technology

-Gerrard worked for a company providing training for multinational corporations.
-His specialty was JavaScript.
+Gerrard worked for a firm that trained large corporations.
+Mainly, his specialty was JavaScript.

 “I took that teaching opportunity to learn more about technology,” he said.
 “To be honest, I was not confident enough when I graduated.”